• Skip to primary navigation

 2. The fixed term must not be less than six months, and

-3. The landlord did not have the power to end the fixed term earlier (i.e. there could not be any break clause in the tenancy agreement).
+3. The landlord did not have the power to end the fixed term during that six month period (i.e. there could not be any break clause in the tenancy agreement).

-Although Parliament was trying to be fair, in fact this rule lead to quite a few injustices (as often tends to happen in the ‘Nanny state’).
+Although Parliament was trying to be fair, in fact, this rule lead to quite a few injustices (as often tends to happen in the ‘Nanny state’).
 Professional landlords and agents generally got things right.
-However, many amateur landlords did not appreciate the need for the section 20 notice to be given in advance, and created assured tenancies by mistake.
+However, many amateur landlords did not appreciate the need for the section 20 notice to be given in advance and so created assured tenancies by mistake.

 Assured shorthold tenancies after February 1997